-Homegrown: to be held in the Whittall Pavilion, the Thomas Jefferson Building, Ground Floor
+To be held in the Whittall Pavilion or the Coolidge Auditorium (see listing).
+Both venues are in the Thomas Jefferson Building, Ground Floor

-March 25: Lubana Al Quntar & Kenan Adnawi -- Traditional Music and Song from Syria
+March 25: Lubana Al Quntar & Kenan Adnawi -- Traditional Music and Song from Syria.
+Noon, Whittall Pavilion.

 Past Homegrown Concerts (2005-2014) - View descriptions, flyer essays, and webcasts